DwanW/dw-portfolio/src/markdown/about-development.md

 ---
 id: "about-development"
 ---

-**I'm currently actively learning and improving my backend skill set especially on Node.js and express.
+**What am I up to??**

+Native apps are something I'm always curious about.
+Currently, with help of some awesome resources I am diving into the world of native app development using react native and other languages.
 I'd be happy to chat about opportunities to make contributions in that area.
-Feel free to send me a message😊**
+Feel free to send me a message😊